MicrosoftDocs/azure-dev-docs/articles/java/ee/howto-deploy-java-liberty-app-manual.md

 ### Build image for AKS deployment

 > [!NOTE]
 > If you selected to use the Bash environment in Azure Cloud Shell, use `az acr build` command to build and push image from a Docker file, see [Quickstart: Build and run a container image using Azure Container Registry Tasks](/azure/container-registry/container-registry-quickstart-task-cli#build-and-push-image-from-a-dockerfile).
 After that, go directly to [deploy application on the AKS cluster](#deploy-application-on-the-aks-cluster).
-If you selected to run commands locally, you may follow the guidance below.
+If you chose to run commands locally, you can use the following guidance.

 You can now run the `docker build` command to build the image.